soojin-p/Mobile-Robotics/README.md

 Design, implementation, and programming of autonomous mobile robots (UAVs and Rovers), kinematics and dynamics of robots, basic control theory, sensors and actuators for robots, autopilots and autonomous control, and robot application development.

-## Assignment 1: ROS - Forward Kinematics of a DDMWR
+## 1. ROS - Forward Kinematics of a DDMWR
 ### Problem Description
 The goal of this assignment is to create two ROS nodes, namely the "simulator" and "driver," to simulate the forward kinematics of a differential drive mobile robot.
 The "driver" node publishes velocity commands to control the robot, while the "simulator" node calculates the robot's pose based on these commands.
 A launch file is also provided to start both nodes simultaneously.